 The Gardening Australia website is an amazing website where amateur vegetable growers can click on any area, month and vegetable to receive hints and information regarding when to plant and the best varieties to select.
 There are also many guides and apps available for flower gardening.

-When landscaping a garden, home owners need to be aware of the Australian law regarding the removal of protected trees.
+When landscaping a garden, homeowners need to be aware of Australian law regarding the removal of protected trees.
 This law comes under the Natural Assets Local Law (NALL), which protects natural vegetation.
 In some instances, therefore, a permit is required to manage those trees that are protected under NALL.
 If your garden contains large trees you might not be able to remove them without a permit.

-Some species included in this category of protected trees are the blue gum (60cm or larger), mangoes (80cm or larger), figs (100cm or larger), to name a few.
+Some species included in this category of protected trees are the blue gum (60cm or larger), mangoes (80cm or larger), and figs (100cm or larger), to name a few.
 If you aren’t sure whether any trees in your garden are protected, check first with your local Council

 Let your hired ute carry the load